wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 2.0.5 (10/15/13) =
+* Added option to remove the operations screen.
+* Added option to remove filters and columns in entity list pages.
+* Added option to default to base jQuery UI when no theme selected.
+* Moved the operations link to the entity list page as a button next to add new.
+* Applied jQuery UI theme to all attribute types including radio, checkboxes, select, text, textarea and wysiwyg.
+* Added themeable jQuery UI submit button to all forms; 24 additional buttons with different colors.
+* Modified api rule for unique key checks before code generation.
+* Reduced generated plugin size by removing unused libraries by 60%.
-= 2.0.1 (09/29/13) =
+* Added additional multiselect and select form element with search option to the JQuery UI form component list = 2.0.1 (09/29/13) =
 * Fixed api server location
 = 2.0 (09/29/13) =